Digital Infrastructure as a Strategic Priority

 Standardisation on an open-source basis is a strategic investment in:

-The TYPO3 strategy paper (© TYPO3 Association) provides a field-tested path.
-Germany (GSB) and Rwanda show: It works.
+The TYPO3 strategy paper (© TYPO3 Association) lays out a field-tested path.
+Germany (GSB) and Rwanda show that it works.

 Our Assessment: Strengths and Critical Points

-The following evaluations are the personal assessment of webconsulting gmbH and are not part of the TYPO3 strategy paper.
-They are based on our 20 years of experience in e-government projects.
+The assessments that follow are webconsulting gmbH's own view and are not part of the TYPO3 strategy paper.
+They draw on our 20 years of experience with e-government projects.

 1. Industrial Policy Approach

-The focus on local value creation is brilliant.
-Too often, tax money flows to international tech corporations.
-The GSB model with 17 German agencies shows: Standardisation can be consciously deployed as an economic policy instrument.
+The focus on local value creation is excellent.
+Too often, taxpayers' money flows to international tech corporations.
+The GSB model, with its 17 German agencies, shows that standardisation can be used deliberately as an instrument of economic policy.

 2. Realistic Governance Structure

-Many digitalisation projects fail not due to technology, but due to a lack of responsibilities.
-The clear demand for a mandated institution, advisory boards, and public roadmaps addresses exactly this weak point.
+Many digitalisation projects fail not because of the technology but because no one is clearly responsible.
+The firm call for a mandated institution, advisory boards, and public roadmaps tackles exactly this weakness.

 3. Accessibility as a System Component

-The central implementation of WCAG standards is a gamechanger.
-Small municipalities cannot afford their own accessibility experts – through standardisation, they receive enterprise quality.
+Implementing WCAG standards centrally is a game-changer.
+Small municipalities cannot afford their own accessibility experts; through standardisation, they get enterprise-grade quality.

 Important: Technical standards alone are not enough.
-Editors and content managers must be trained to live accessibility in their everyday work – from formulating alternative texts for images to structuring heading hierarchies.
+Editors and content managers need training to put accessibility into practice day to day, from writing alt text for images to structuring heading hierarchies.

 Where We See Challenges